apoco/cycle-electron-driver/README.md

 Calling methods on `Event` objects, such as `preventDefault()` is antithetical to the Cycle.js philosophy; to enable preventing defaults, use the `preventedEvents` sink listed below.

+###### events.extraLaunch$

+When the `isSingleInstance` option is `true`, this observable indicates when blocked additional launches are attempted.
+Values are objects with the following properties:

+* `argv`  - Array of command-line arguments used when this was launched
+* `cwd`   - The working directory of the process that was launched

 ###### events.willFinishLaunching$